Credit Card News Citizens Advice Urges Caution With Internet Auction Sites 8004184

 She added: “We would urge people to do their homework on the other Internet user before committing to buy or sell.”

-Most auction sites post feedback ratings of sellers based on other buyers' comments, and an escrow service can work as an intermediary, collecting payment from the seller on the buyer's behalf.
-Click here to find the best credit card deal for you.
+Most auction sites post feedback ratings of sellers based on other buyers’ comments, and an escrow service can work as an intermediary, collecting payment from the seller on the buyer’s behalf.